Peter Casey: 2018 presidential election

 He also said that in his opinion that Ireland is a "welfare-dependent state" which has led to a "sense of entitlement that's become unaffordable".

 Casey finished second to incumbent Michael D. Higgins, securing 342,727 (23.3%) votes.

 A day after the election, Casey indicated that he planned to join Fianna Fáil and run for one of the seats in the Donegal constituency in the next general election.
 Fianna Fáil TD Niall Collins later stated on The Week in Politics that the Fianna Fáil ticket for the constituency was full, saying that Casey should "realise that you can't just rock up to political parties and think that you can get your way".
 Casey responded by saying "I'm 100% serious.
 If the consensus after talking to them is they don't want me, I’ll form a new party and I’ll call it the new Fianna Fáil."
 In February 2019 Casey said that he would run as an independent in the next general election.

-2019 European parliament campaign
+2019 European Parliament election

 In April 2019 he announced he had handed in his nomination papers to contest the 2019 European Parliament election in the Midlands–North-West constituency.
 In May 2019 while making a speech in Dunboyne, County Meath during the campaign, Casey was filmed declaring "The face of Ireland is changing.
 People say 'you’re racist'.
 Of course I'm racist, I'm a very proud Irish man".
-When questioned about this statement on The Floating Voter Podcast, a series run by the Irish Independent he said that he makes “no apologies” for describing himself as a racist and continued to criticise the EU’s policies on migration.
+When questioned about this statement on The Floating Voter Podcast, a series run by the Irish Independent he said that he makes “no apologies” for describing himself as a racist and continued to criticise the EU's policies on migration.
 He failed to win a seat, finishing fifth in a four-seat constituency.